goldfirere/cs113/labs/01_install/lab.md

 17. Export your project:

     a.
-Select your `Lab 01` project in Eclipse.
+Select your `Lab01` project in Eclipse.
     b.
 Right-click and choose to `Export...`
     c.
 The `Export` dialog box appears.
 Under `General`, choose `Archive File` and click `Next`.